Hozukii/linked-blog-starter-md/Vault/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 - **Kinetic energy** - The energy of all moving masses whhich could do work on anything they collide with.
 - Elastic potential energy
 - Gravitational potential energy
+All matter contains large amounts of energy inside it.
+**Internal energy** - enormous amount of energy which exists within matter because of their motions and positions of the particles it contains.
+###### Topics Covered in later chapters
+- Thermal energy
+- Electrical energy
+- Radiation energy